Huh Ji-won

-Heo Ji-won, known mononymously as Jiwon, is a South Korean singer, actress and model.
-She is a former member of the South Korean girl group Cherry Bullet.
+Huh Ji-won, known mononymously as Jiwon, is a South Korean model, actress and singer.
+She is a former member of the South Korean girl group Cherry Bullet, and made her solo debut on August 5, 2026, with the single album The Calling.

 Life and career

 2000–2017: Early life and career beginnings

-Heo was born on September 4, 2000, in Seoul, South Korea.
+Huh was born on September 4, 2000, in Seoul, South Korea.
 In 2011, she participated in the first season of K-pop Star.
 However, she was eliminated early during auditions.
 She appeared in several music videos during her spent trainee in Nega Network.
 On August 24, 2017, she was selected as an exclusive model of SMART School Uniforms, alongside fellow FNC Entertainment trainee Choi Yu-ju, which began on their marketing activities in September.

 2019–present: Debut with Cherry Bullet, acting debut, Girls Planet 999 and Queendom Puzzle

-Heo was introduced as a member of the upcoming girl group through Mnet's reality show Insider Channel Cherry Bullet.
+Huh was introduced as a member of the upcoming girl group through Mnet's reality show Insider Channel Cherry Bullet.
 They debuted with a single album, Let's Play Cherry Bullet on January 21, 2019.
-Heo made her acting debut in a romance web series Heart Way, which premiered on November 30, 2021.
+Huh made her acting debut in a romance web series Heart Way, which premiered on November 30, 2021.
 On July 7, she participated on Mnet's reality survival show Girls Planet 999.
 On September 24, she eliminated in episode 8 with her final rank being K16.

-On October 26, 2022, Heo starred in a youth web series Disarming Romance.
-On February 14, 2023, Heo starred in the mystery thriller film Cornell's Box.
+On October 26, 2022, Huh starred in a youth web series Disarming Romance.
+On February 14, 2023, Huh starred in the mystery thriller film Cornell's Box.
 On May 19, 2023, she participated on Mnet's reality show Queendom Puzzle.
 However, she was eliminated in episode 10 and ranked 15th.
-On September 20, 2023, Heo joined in the Lifetime web series Love Andante.
+On September 20, 2023, Huh joined in the Lifetime web series Love Andante.

-On April 22, 2024, the agency confirmed that Heo decided not to renew her contract and the group was officially disbanded.
-On September 13, 2024, Heo would be starring in the short film The Moment I Become You, which is scheduled to release in 2025.
-On April 25, 2025, Heo was selected as an exclusive model for the Japanese fashion media Kobunsha's JJ magazine to commemorate its 50th anniversary.
-On May 13, 2025, Heo signed a contract with B.able Company for global activities.
+On April 22, 2024, the agency confirmed that Huh decided not to renew her contract and the group was officially disbanded.
+On September 13, 2024, Huh would be starring in the short film The Moment I Become You, alongside Park San-ha.
+On April 25, 2025, Huh was selected as an exclusive model for the Japanese fashion media Kobunsha's JJ magazine to commemorate its 50th anniversary.
+On May 13, 2025, Huh signed a contract with B.able Company for global activities.

+On July 28, 2026, B.able Company announced that Huh would be making her solo debut with her first single album The Calling, which was released on August 5 with the lead single "Call Me Up".

+Ambassadorship

+In December 2025, Huh was appointed as the first brand ambassador for the fashion label ABEEHUMS and participated in an official collaboration event held in Jongno.

+On April 10, 2026, Huh has been selected as an ambassador for the hangover remedy brand Judang-ui Bigyeol alongside Super Junior's Shindong.